-Want to join the committee?
-Fill out this form.
+Join our email list to hear about upcoming events.
 Meetings are held (typically) every third Thursday at 10:30am at AIA Austin office.

 WHAT IS RESILIENCE?

 Resilience touches many sectors of design and construction, and embraces cross-disciplinary collaboration.
 We are continually learning about the various lenses to view resilience.
 We welcome diverse viewpoints and experiences in this conversation.
+Our main focus as a committee is translating these lenses into active advocacy within our region.
+Committee involvement looks like monthly member meetings, quarterly roundtables (open to the public).
+We also form separate task groups with specific focus areas for action.

 CURRENT TASK GROUPS

-• Bird safe design
+• Bird friendly design

 • Biobased + low carbon materials